 Maiking the centos-art.sh script to automate tasks is the only possible work flow that I can think about right now.
-If you are a programmer, take a functionality from centos-art.sh script, study it, look how to improve it and share your ideas at centos-devel@centos.org mailing list or create your own new functionalities and propose them as well.
+If you are a programmer, take a functionality from centos-art.sh script, study it, look how to improve it and share your ideas at centos-devel@centos.org mailing list.